Software development life cycle models (SDLC models)

 - In V-Model process executes in a sequential manner in V-shape.

 - V – Model is based on the association of a testing phase for each corresponding development stage.

-- The process of defining requirements, designing, building and testing a system, completed as a series of shorter development cycles.
+- Iterative Model is a process of defining requirements, designing, building and testing a system, completed as a series of shorter development cycles.

 - Software development process where requirements are divided into several stand-alone software development modules.